gsaverill/GetData_CourseProject/README.md

 and analyzing required for the course project in the Getting and Cleaning Data course in the Coursera Data Science Sequence.

-The overall instructions for this assignment are:

-Create one R script called run_analysis.R that does the following:
+The overall instructions for this assignment are to create one R script called run_analysis.R that does the following:
 <ol>
 <li>Merges the training and the test sets to create one data set. </li>
 <li>Extracts only the measurements on the mean and standard deviation